d9pouces/django-floor/doc/source/newproject.rst

 .. code-block:: bash

-  myproject-django config python > pycharm_settings.py
+  myproject-ctl config python > pycharm_settings.py

 Since this file is easily created, you do not have to commit this file to your version control system.